jundalisay/sp/content/en/research/dampier/voyage/chapter-05c.md

 The Spaniards who first discovered them, and in whose charts alone they are laid down, report them to be a great number stretching north-west from the Line, as far as 5 degrees north, but we saw not above 14 or 15.
 They are some of them 7 or 8 leagues long, and 3 or 4 broad.
 They are of a good height, most of them flat and even on the top; 4 or 5 of the eastermost are rocky, barren and hilly, producing neither tree, herb, nor grass, but a few dildoe-trees, except by the seaside.

-## THE DILDOE-TREE, BURTON-WOOD, MAMMEE-TREES
+### The Dildoe-Tree, Burton-Wood, Mammee-Trees

 The dildoe-tree is a green prickly shrub that grows about 10 or 12 foot high, without either leaf or fruit.

 It is as big as a man's leg, from the root to the top, and it is full of sharp prickles growing in thick rows from top to bottom; this shrub is fit for no use, not so much as to burn.
 Close by the sea there grows in some places bushes of burton-wood, which is very good firing.

 This sort of wood grows in many places in the West Indies, especially in the Bay of Campeachy and the Samballoes.
 I did never see any in these seas but here.
 There is water on these barren islands in ponds and holes among the rocks.